03axdov/muskie/README.md

 </div>

 # Muskie Computer Vision
 > A Computer Vision library for Python.
-Aimed at making it easier for users to create their own datasets and use models.
+The aim of this framework is to allow users to create datasets and use their models without having to write too much code.